 If you find your brain saying negative things to you when you miss your self-care or mess up, challenge it.
 Say, “No. It’s okay.
 I have tomorrow, AND I’m still a very whole, complete, amazing person even when my self-care game is a bit off.”

 Repeat that sentence as needed, and I promise that eventually you’ll believe it. 🙂

-Until then, make sure you take some time for YOU today.
+In the meantime, make sure you take some time for YOU today.